banerjs/blog/notes.md

 # Todo

 - Restart the project.
 Begin by creating a simple react+fullpage.js page.
+I have a few notes regarding this:
+  - The `normalScrollElements` and `autoScrolling` options could come in handy